Barney McKenna: Artistic performance

 Barney remained a great favourite with live audiences, and some of the loudest and most affectionate applause followed the tunes and songs on which he was the featured performer.
 He was well known for his unaccompanied renditions of songs such as 'South Australia' and 'I Wish I Had Someone to Love Me'.
 His banjo solos on tunes such as 'The Maid Behind the Bar', 'The High Reel' and 'The Mason's Apron', where he was usually accompanied by Eamonn Campbell on guitar, were often performed to cries of "C'mon Barney!" from audience or band members.
 Another featured spot in Dubliners performances is the mandolin duet that Barney played with John Sheahan – again with Eamonn Campbell providing guitar accompaniment.
 As Barney often pointed out to the audience: "It's an Irish duet, so there's three of us going to play it".

 Barney's tendency to relate funny, and often only marginally believable, stories was legendary amongst Dubliners fans and friends.
 These anecdotes became known as Barneyisms, and Barney's friend, and former Dubliners bandmate, Jim McCann collected them for the book "An Obstacle Confusion: The Wonderful World of Barney McKenna".

 Personal life

 McKenna was a keen fisherman, and many of the songs he has recorded with The Dubliners have been shanties and nautical ballads.

+In 1965, McKenna married Joka McKenna nee Oldert, who was Dutch.

+In 1981, McKenna had an illegitimate son with Helen Aherne O' Brian--Daragh Aherne Clarke.
+Clarke moved into McKenna's home in 2013 after DNA tests proved he was McKenna's son.
+Clarke died unexpectedly in 2023.

 In 2006, McKenna suffered a mild stroke, which caused him to lose his sight in one eye, and have difficulty walking.

 McKenna is mentioned several times in the song 'O'Donoghue's' by Andy Irvine, which describes the Dublin traditional music scene of the early-to-mid 1960s that found a spiritual home in O'Donoghue's Pub in Dublin's Merrion Row.